Stock trading halts

 The option to cancel your fractional order might show as an option, but your order can't be canceled until the halt is lifted and the stock begins trading again.
 Also, if your order includes a fractional share amount, has been routed to a market center, and a trading halt goes into effect before the order executes, you can’t cancel the order.
 The order will execute when the halt is lifted.

-We are currently working to make improvements with this experience.
+We’re working to make improvements with this experience.
 These halts are not Robinhood's decision and the timing of them is beyond our control.

 When trading is halted, charts reflect the price of the last filled order.
-No trades are being executed, so prices neither rise or fall.
+No trades are being executed, so prices neither rise nor fall.
 Rest assured, the price most likely didn’t flatline at zero.
 When the market reopens, the chart should display normally again.

 During a trading halt, no orders are being processed so the “mark price” defaults to the $0.01 on your Robinhood app.
 Market prices should display normally after the halt is over.